handpoint/doc/android/androidreleasenotes.md

 A pre-authorized transaction can be captured ([Pre-Auth Capture](androidtransactions.md#pre-auth-capture)) to actually debit the cardholder's account.
 Depending on the merchant category code, the capture needs to happen between 7 and 31 days after the original pre-authorization.
 If not captured the funds will be automatically released by the issuing bank.

-A pre-authorized transaction can be fully released ([Pre-Auth Reversal](androidtransactions.md#pre-authcapture-reversal)), for example when renting a car, the pre-auth reversal allows the merchant to release the funds if the car was not damaged.
+A pre-authorized transaction can be fully released ([Pre-Auth Reversal](androidtransactions.md#pre-authcapture-reversal)), for example when renting a car, the pre-auth reversal allows the merchant to release the funds if the car was not damaged

+We are also introducing the [Tokenize And Modify](androidtransactions.md#tokenize-and-modify) operation.
+A tokenize and modify operation allows you to start a financial operation for an initial amount, tokenize the card being dipped/tapped/swiped and modify the amount before the transaction is sent for processing.
+This feature allows you to bring your own loyalty engine and apply for example an instant discount at the point of sale for loyal customers.

 ## 7.1002.0